jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 ```cpp
 std::fill(start_iterator, end_iterator, value);
 ```
 The first two arguments are iterators that define the range of elements to be filled.
-The third argument is the value to be filled.
+The third argument is the value to be used for filling.
 A Forward Iterator is required for this function.
 ```cpp
 std::vector<int> v = {1, 2, 3, 4, 5};
 std::fill(v.begin(), v.end(), 0);